17 Parts of a Violin and Bow: A Compete Guide

 Parts of the violin bow

-The violin bow is pivotal to how the violin sounds.
+The violin bow is pivotal to how the violin sounds (you might want to check out its history).
 While the body and F holes are primary for creating that depth of sound and tone, a bow and the strings also contribute to the overall experience.

 Many new violinists call this a bow string but is formally known as hair.
 It was originally made from horse hair and that is still often the case.
 There are also synthetic alternatives that can also deliver a rich sound.